dentarg/auth0-blog/_posts/2017-04-08-ngconf2017-summary-day3.markdown

 ### Upcoming Features

-The entire validation process can be visualized as streams like RxMarbles.
+The entire validation process can be visualized as streams like [RxMarbles](http://rxmarbles.com/).

-Insert your own validation chain `.let()` operator: takes a function that takes an observable and returns an observable.
-Your application then completely control the order and timing of your validation.
+You can insert your own validation chain `.let()` operator, which takes a function that takes an observable and returns an observable.
+Your application then completely controls the order and timing of your validation.
 This allows low-level customizations if that's what you need, and in addition, opens the possibility for push updates for realtime validation.

 ---

 ## TypeScript II - Functional Programming

-Strategy guide to functional programming in TypeScript.
+Sean May presented a strategy guide to functional programming in TypeScript.

 ### Basics